BoldGrid/w3-total-cache/readme.txt

 * Improved lazyload handling of feeds
 * Improved printing tags coming from feeds
 * Improved handling of modified posts before wp_rewrite initialized
-* Improved Nginx Browser Cache rules specific to location
+* Nginx rules changed a lot to avoid "location" block conflicts.
+That change may cause problems on some systems using non-default WordPress rules - keep a backup of your original rules
 * Improved handling of .htaccess files in regard to EOF
 * Fixed Varnish purging
 * Fixed html minification of data tags equaling 0